pazi88/Speeduino-M5x-PCBs/m52tu-m54_PnP/README.md

 - Output pin 31 is wired to spare output at external connector
 - Default tacho ouput is wired to stock ecu connector tacho output and also to external connector.
 If you have wired in the stock ms42/43 ecu to older car with traditional tacho, there is no need for wiring changes. e46/e39/e38 uses tacho trough CAN bus, so this output is not used in those.
+  NOTE!
+  > [!NOTE]
-  NOTE! to use traditional tacho output, the JP6 needs to be soldered to pull-up configuration(1-2) in CORE4
+  > To use traditional tacho output, the JP6 needs to be soldered to pull-up configuration(1-2) in CORE4

 ## Speeduino code for Core4